-The Code of Business Conduct requires our employees to maintain modern slavery-risk related information.
+The Code of Business Conduct (the Code) requires our employees to maintain modern slavery-risk related information.
 This allows us to keep a record of any new incoming material pertaining to our risks providing a database for review at any time.
 We also, within legal requirements, keep a record of any reports made through our whistleblowing hotline which can also be reviewed and analysed.
-Our modern slavery related training for our employees is ongoing and as such we will be able to receive feedback and adjust the training and our broader approach accordingly in the future.
+Our modern slavery related training within the annual training on the Code for all staff is ongoing and as such we will be able to receive feedback and adjust the training and our broader approach accordingly in the future.

-Our Supplier Guidelines require suppliers' compliance with any requests for information relating to modern slavery that we may make.
+Our Supplier Guidelines (the Guidelines) require suppliers' compliance with any requests for information relating to modern slavery that we may make.
 This allows us the ability to review individual suppliers' compliance on an ongoing basis to understand whether they are following the Guidelines or whether the Guidelines are not as effective as intended.